Country Bedroom Ideas That Will Bring The South To You

 While the wallpaper and the floral quilt are obvious signs of the country style in this room, another element is the wall of alternating wood panels.
 Most commonly used in rustic settings, these vintage-looking, weathered wood panels have a number of uses when creating country rooms.
 In fact, most of these walls are so easy to construct that you could put up a wood wall yourself.

-Another way to use these wood panels as room accents is to make a bed frame out of them.
-These designers went a step further and created a step stool up to the bed that matches the frame and even has the same teal accent.
+Another way to use these rustic panels as room accents is to make a bed frame out of them.
+These designers went a step further and created a step stool up to the bed that matches the frame and even has the same teal color accent.

-For this room, the wood accents are seen in the raw, bare wooden beams on the slanted ceiling.
+For this white bedroom, the wood accents are seen in the raw, bare wooden beams on the slanted ceiling.
 There are many ways that these could have been painted or covered, but for the country effect, these designers left the wood untouched because it brings a natural, almost cabin-like feel to the room.
-It’s like bringing the presence of the outdoors right into your bedroom!
+It’s like bringing the presence of the outdoors right into your country style master bedroom!

-In a more minimal room, we can see how raw beams can also be used as an added design aspect rather than just worked around.
-These basic stylish beams were added to this slanted wall to give off the same cozy vibes as the other room and with the fireplace nearby, we can definitely say that they’re doing their job!
+In a more minimal room, we can see how raw beams can also be used as an added decor aspect rather than just worked around.
+These basic stylish beams on white walls and ceilings were added to this slanted wall to give off the same cozy vibes as the other room and with the fireplace nearby, we can definitely say that they’re doing their job!

 With the emergence of Chip and Joanna Gaines’ modern, minimalist, and chic farmhouse style, designers everywhere have been trying to recreate these unique and cozy spaces.
-We think that with a few key items, you can have your own sleek farmhouse-inspired bedroom in no time at all.
+We think that with a few key items and a white bedroom, you can have your own sleek farmhouse inspired bedroom in no time at all.

-The contrast of light neutrals paired with dark gray and black are classic color combinations found in the farmhouse style of design.
-It’s also one style of design where textures are often mixed and put side by side, such as the white brick wall beside the antique wood blinds which were being used as a headboard.
+The contrast of light neutrals paired with dark gray and black are classic color combinations found in the farmhouse style of interior.
+It’s also one style of design where textures are often mixed and put side by side, such as the white brick walls beside the antique wood blinds and white bed set which were being used as a headboard.
 Another common combination is wood furniture accented with cozy, thick crocheted blankets.

 A staple decor item for country rooms that are following a farmhouse layout is greenery.
 From bold magnolia leaf wreaths to potted herbs as accents, nearly any green plant will look at home in a neutral-set, fresh and sleek country room.
 The only type of plant not commonly found in this style of room are succulents.

-One main idea of the farmhouse design is minimalistic decor.
+One main idea of the farmhouse design is minimalist decor.
 This rooms takes that concept and uses it to its fullest potential with a raw-cut, wooden headboard and a cloud-like solid white bedspread.
-One signature pillow, an adorable shelved cactus, and a few other accents are all this room needs to help it maintain it’s clean-cut, simple style.
+One signature pillow, an adorable shelved cactus, and a few other accents are all this room needs to help it maintain its’s clean-cut, simple style.

 Pretty in Plaid